shaneholloman/git-sync/README.md

 1. Sanity checks.
 You don't want to do this in the middle of a rebase.
 2. Check for new files; exit if there are, unless allowed (see Options).
 In check mode, exit with 0.
-3. Check for auto-commitable changes.
+3. Check for auto-committable changes.
 4. Perform auto-commit if there are any, see options.
-5. Do one more check for leftover changes / general tidyness.
+5. Do one more check for leftover changes / general tidiness.
 6. Fetch the upstream.
 7. Relate upstream to ours.
 If ahead, push.
 If behind, fast-forward.
 If diverged, rebase, then push.
-6. At exit, assert sync state once more just to be safe.
+8. At exit, assert sync state once more just to be safe.

 On the first invocation, `git-sync` will ask you to enlist the current branch for sync using git config.
 This has to be done once for